 Transitioning to electric or hybrid vehicles.

 Yes, this is a major step and one that may present some significant upfront expenses.
 However, those initial costs are likely to save your company a significant sum over time.
-And, for now, it’s also a step hampered by the limited availability of EV fleet vehicles, particularly when it comes to vans and trucks.
-(Though that situation will be changing dramatically in the coming year or two.)
-That said, there’s just no getting around two undeniable facts.
+Plus, there’s just no getting around two undeniable facts.

 First, most everyone now understands that internal combustion engines are tied to climate change.
 From record-breaking temperatures to increasingly volatile weather events to rising sea levels, climate change poses a threat to us all—and vehicle emissions are a key culprit.
-According to the United States Environmental Protection Agency (EPA), in 2019, the transportation sector accounted for 29% of all U.S. greenhouse gas emissions.
+According to the United States Environmental Protection Agency (EPA), transportation-caused greenhouse gas emissions are the largest contributing factor.

 The EV revolution.